Bofors scandal: Chronology of events and investigation

 December 2005 - B. Daat, the Additional Solicitor General of India, acting on behalf of the Indian Government and the CBI, requested the British Government that two British bank accounts of Quattrocchi be unfrozen on the grounds of insufficient evidence to link these accounts to the Bofors payoff.
 The two accounts, containing €3 million and $1 million, had been frozen.
 On 16 January, the Indian Supreme Court directed the Indian government to ensure that Quattrocchi did not withdraw money from the two bank accounts in London.
 The CBI, the Indian federal law enforcement agency, on 23 January 2006 admitted that roughly ₹210 million, about US$4.6 million, in the two accounts have already been withdrawn by the accused.
 The British government released the funds later.

 16 January 2006 - CBI claimed in an affidavit filed before the Supreme Court that they were still pursuing extradition orders for Quattrocchi.
 The Interpol, at the request of the CBI, has a long-standing red corner notice to arrest Quattrocchi.

 6 February 2007 - Quattrocchi was detained in Argentina on 6 February 2007, but the news of his detention was released by the CBI only on 23 February.
 Quattrocchi was released by Argentinian police.
 However, his passport was impounded and he was not allowed to leave the country.
 As there was no extradition treaty between India and Argentina, the case was presented in the Argentine Supreme Court.
 The government of India lost the extradition case as the government of India did not provide a key court order which was the basis of Quattrocchi's arrest.
 In the aftermath, the government did not appeal this decision because of delays in securing an official English translation of the court's decision.

 4 March 2011 - A Delhi court provided temporary relief to Quattrocchi from the case, for lack of sufficient evidence against him.

 12 July 2013 - Quattrochi died of heart attack in Milan.

 Despite the controversy, the Bofors gun was used extensively as the primary field artillery during the Kargil War with Pakistan and gave India 'an edge' against Pakistan according to battlefield commanders.

-In his book, Unknown Facets of Rajiv Gandhi, Jyoti Basu and Indrajit Gupta, released in November 2013, former CBI director Dr A P Mukherjee wrote that Rajiv Gandhi wanted commission paid by defence suppliers to be used exclusively for the purpose of meeting expenses of running the Congress party.
+In his book, Unknown Facets of Rajiv Gandhi, Jyoti Basu and Indrajit Gupta, released in November 2013, former CBI director A P Mukherjee wrote that Rajiv Gandhi wanted commission paid by defence suppliers to be used exclusively for the purpose of meeting expenses of running the Congress party.
 Mukherjee said Gandhi explained his position in a meeting on 19 June 1989, during a meeting between the two at the Prime Minister's residence.
 However, as per Sten Lindstrom, the former head of Swedish police, who led the investigations, they did not find anything to suggest that payments had been received by Rajiv Gandhi.
 He was, however, guilty of knowing about the kickbacks and not taking action on them.